uGeek/docker-ttrss/README.md

 [![Build Status](https://drone.rknet.org/api/badges/docker/ttrss/status.svg)](https://drone.rknet.org/docker/ttrss/)
 [![Microbadger](https://images.microbadger.com/badges/image/xoxys/ttrss.svg)](https://microbadger.com/images/xoxys/ttrss "Get your own image badge on microbadger.com")

 TT-RSS is an open source web-based news feed (RSS/Atom) reader and aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.
+This repository is just a wrapper to build a community docker image from [TT-RSS](https://git.tt-rss.org/git/tt-rss) releases.

 ## Usage